Classification models - Evaluate and improve

 Evaluate classification models

 Evaluate the performance of a classification problem in the Evaluation view.
-So what you should you look for?
-The list below describes the different evaluation metrics and tools
+So what should you look for?
+The list below describes the different evaluation metrics and tools.

 What’s good?
 You want the loss as low as possible.
 Close to 0.
 You want the training error to be slightly lower than test error.